The image below provides an overview of the project assessment process.

 That includes:

-Engage all leaders, constituents, partners and team members.
+Engage all leaders, constituents, partners, and team members.

-Promote candid perspectives, feedback, and discussion.
+Encourage honest perspectives, feedback, and discussion.

-Issue project assessment findings and recommendations in a prompt manner.
+Issue project assessment findings and recommendations promptly.

 That requires the assessor to be:

-Act on assessment results.
+Take action based on assessment results.

 Project success rates can be improved by taking the following action: